Mastering the Basics

 Your front foot will guide the board through the 180 as you get off of the ground.
 Once you land and start to roll away in the opposite stance, you must keep your weight balanced and follow through with your shoulders and head.
 Get this trick down and you will be well on your way to conquering ledges and rails.

 12. 50-50 Grind

-Once you get the flat ground basics down, it's onto the grinds.
-The 50-50 is the first grind you'll want to learn.
+Once you get the flat ground basics down, you can progress onto grinds.
+Well, technically you only need the ollie down.
+The 50-50 is the first grind trick you'll want to learn.
 To do this trick, roll up to an obstacle at a slight angle with your feet in the ollie position.
 Once at the obstacle, ollie and rotate your board slightly in the frontside direction for a frontside 50-50, and backside for a backside 50-50.